 For the first few months, you’ll need a crib, a carry cot or a Moses basket (a light, portable bassinet).
 Your baby needs to sleep somewhere safe, warm and in the same room as you for the first 6 months.
 You’ll also need a firm mattress that fits the cot snugly (so that there’s no space for baby’s head to get stuck!), sheets and a light blanket for warmth.
 Sleeping bags are also recommended as they reduce the risk of blankets sneaking up over the baby’s head.

 A baby bath can be useful and baby towels.
-In the first few weeks, you’ll only wash your baby with water but you might want to stock up on natural and organic toiletries for later days.
+In the first few weeks, you’ll only wash your baby with water but you might want to stock up on natural and organic toiletries such as Earth Friendly Baby for later days.
 A bath thermometer is also a useful tool to ensure the water isn’t too cold or hot.

 You’ll need a changing bag!
 There are many bits and pieces you’ll start taking with you once your baby is born, so a dedicated bag for everything is a must.
 Look for one which includes a changing mat and a space for wet wipes.
 You might prefer one with lots of compartments or a simpler one.
 You’ll also need muslin squares - As well as protecting your clothes from the inevitable baby sick and mopping up dribbles, they provide a soft surface to rest your baby's head on.

 Below are some more products that you will/may need: